Ancient Israelite Languages and Writing Systems

 The development of Hebrew writing

 Hebrew, read from right to left, employed a consonantal alphabet of twenty-two characters (diacritical vowel signs were invented only much later, in the last centuries of the first millennium CE), as opposed to the complicated, nonalphabetic cuneiform and hieroglyphic writing systems, which represented words or syllables, used in Mesopotamia and Egypt.
 The earliest inscriptions from Israelite territory used the Phoenician alphabet.
 A distinctive Hebrew script developed from the Phoenician alphabet in the ninth century BCE (scholars call this the “old Hebrew script”).
 Later, in the Persian period, as Jews adopted the Aramaic language, they used its script, which was independently derived from the Phoenician alphabet.
 In the third century BCE (during the Hellenistic period), Jewish scribes developed a distinctive form of this script, called the “Jewish script” or (mistakenly) the “square script,” which they eventually came to use for biblical and other Hebrew texts.
 This became the basis of the Hebrew script used today.
-In an exception to this trend, the preexilic Hebrew script was revived in the late Persian period for use on coins and seals of the province of Yehud (see Coins), perhaps as an expression of Jewish national identity.
+In an exception to this trend, the preexilic Hebrew script was revived in the late Persian period for use on coins and seals of the province of Yehud (see Ancient Israelite Coins and Scales), perhaps as an expression of Jewish national identity.
 This revived Hebrew script (scholars call it “paleo-Hebrew”) was later used on seals and coins of the Hasmonean kings (second and first centuries BCE) and coins of the two Jewish revolts against Rome (66–70 and 132–135 CE), and it was sometimes used for biblical manuscripts.
 It died out among Jews following the second revolt (Bar Kokhba’s) and survived only among the Samaritans.
-The chart on the following page shows three ancient stages in the development of the letters and their modern forms.
+The image above shows three ancient stages in the development of the letters and their modern forms.
 Note that the use of separate forms of the letters k, m, n, p, and ṣ (ts) within words and at their end was a feature of the Aramaic script that became the basis of the Jewish script.

 Writing was done on stone, ceramic containers, and ostraca (broken pieces of pottery).
 Papyrus and parchment (animal skins) were used as well, but these do not survive well in the moist climate of the land of Israel, and almost no examples remain from before the fourth century BCE.
 But many letters and legal documents written on papyrus were rolled up, tied with string, and sealed with a lump of clay (a bulla) impressed with either an official or private seal, and many bullas, with impressions of the strings and papyrus fibers on their backs, have been recovered in excavations, a clear indication that papyrus was used extensively (see Seals and Seal Impressions and Bullas from Jerusalem).
 The earliest surviving copies of biblical books, mostly written on parchment, are among the Dead Sea Scrolls, which date from the third century BCE through the first century CE.